 The feast of the Nativity of the LORD is a double feast with Octave.
 The liturgical colour of the feast is white.

 At Vespers yesterday afternoon the antiphons Rex pacificus magnificatus est etc were sung with psalms 109, 110, 111, 112 & 113.
-The Office hymn is Christe Redemptor omnium.
-A proper Doxology, Gloria tibi Domine, Qui natus es de Virgine, Cum patre et almo Spiritu, In sempiterna saecula, is sung at all hymns of Iambic metre until the Epiphany.
+The Office hymn was Christe Redemptor omnium.
+At Compline, and the Hours throughout the Octave, a proper Doxology, Gloria tibi Domine, Qui natus es de Virgine, Cum patre et almo Spiritu, In sempiterna saecula, is sung at all hymns of Iambic metre until the Epiphany.

-At Lauds a different set of antiphons to those used at first Vespers, Quem vidistis pastores etc., are sung with psalms 92, 99, with the Dominical psalms.
-Lauds immediately follows this Mass.62-66, Benedicite, 148-149-150.
+At Lauds a different set of antiphons to those used at first Vespers, Quem vidistis pastores etc., are sung with the Dominical psalms (92, 99, 62-66, Benedicite, 148-149-150).
 The Office hymn is A solis ortus cardine.

 Later in the morning Prime is sung.
-All hymns of Iambic metre have the tone and Doxology in honour of the Incarnation, Gloria tibi Domine etc., as noted above The first antiphon from Lauds, Quem vidistis pastores, is sung with the festal psalms (53, 118i & 118ii).
+The first antiphon from Lauds, Quem vidistis pastores, is sung with the festal psalms (53, 118i & 118ii).
 In the short responsory the versicle Qui natus es de Maria Virgine is sung.
 Prime is followed by the second Mass, the Missa in aurora, that has a second collect to commemorate St. Anastasia.
 The Gloria and Creed are sung, the preface and communicantes are of the Nativity.

 After Terce the third Mass is sung.
 This Mass too has the Gloria and Creed along with the preface and communicantes of the Nativity.
 As the Gospel pericope for this Mass is In principio the Gospel of the Epiphany, Cum natus esset Jesus, is read as a proper last Gospel.